FwMotion/3scale-cms/README.md

 # CMS CLI tool

-**Note**: This is not developed by me - only making it available and a few modifications
+**Note**: This is not developed by me - only making it available and a few modifications **Note**: There are plans/work to implement an API for Portal CMS.
+Ref: https://issues.jboss.org/browse/THREESCALE-361

 ## DISCLAIMER